The 10 Most Common Reasons Couples Get Divorced

 Number four in the list has a common theme with many petitioners complaining that their STBX was not giving them enough attention.

-Many complained that their soon to be ex would prefer to hang out with their mates, go drinking a lot and carrying on as though the marriage thing had not really happened.
+Many complained that their soon-to-be ex would prefer to hang out with their mates, go drinking a lot and carry on as though the marriage thing had not really happened.